Italo Campanini: English summers, American winters

 In the winter of 1878-79 Mapleson undertook a major opera tour of the United States, in which Campanini was his principal tenor.
-The company also included such well known singers as Etelka Gerster, Minnie Hauk, Trebelli, Valleria, Galassi, and Del Puente.
+The company also included such well known singers as Etelka Gerster, Minnie Hauk, Zelia Trebelli, Valleria, Galassi, and Del Puente.
 Luigi Arditi was the conductor.
 It visited Washington, D.C., Boston, Chicago, St Louis, Philadelphia, Baltimore, Cincinnati and New York.
 Campanini sang opposite Gerster in Il talismano and La traviata, and with Marie Roze in La favorita, and a very wide range of operas was presented including Faust, Il flauto magico, Le nozze di Figaro, Don Giovanni, Il barbiere di Siviglia, Ruy Blas, Robert le Diable and Der Freischütz, in addition to much of the repertoire already mentioned.
 The series culminated with a benefit concert in New York for flood victims at Szegedin in Hungary (Gerster's birthplace).

 Some surprises were, however, held in store for New York in the following year.
 The London 1879 season had added Minnie Hauk, and Clara Louise Kellogg to the female company (still led by Nilsson, Trebelli and Gerster), and Campanini was supported by the tenors Giuseppe Fancelli, Frapolli and Brignoli.
 Fancelli was infuriated by Campanini assuming the title 'Primo Tenore Assoluto'.
 The October 1879 tour season, in which Maria Marimon was among the party, visited New York, and went on to Philadelphia, Chicago, St Louis, Detroit, Cleveland and elsewhere.
 Campanini conquered New York.
-On 23 October at the Academy they gave the American premiere of Carmen, with Minnie Hauk, Clarice Sinico (Micaela), Ernesto del Puente, and Campanini in his now famous role of Don José.
+On 23 October at the Academy they gave the American premiere of Carmen, with Minnie Hauk in the title role, Clarice Sinico as Micaela, Giuseppe del Puente as Escamillo, and Campanini in his now famous role of Don José.
 On 3 December, he appeared as Elvino in La sonnambula, with Marimon, del Puente and Mme Lablache, and on December 12 was Corentino in Meyerbeer's Dinorah, again with Marimon.
 Later in the season, when Marimon was unable to complete a performance of Dinorah at Philadelphia, Campanini (in the audience) and Annie Louise Cary stepped in to sing the last acts of Il trovatore instead, and Campanini's rendition of "Di quella pira" brought the house down and saved the box-office.